Critical Mass: Lessons on gender, race and nuclear weapons.

-Our free, brand-new teaching pack, Critical Mass, will be published this Summer, offering teachers 5 lessons themed around gender, identity and nuclear issues with which to teach social issues and peace all at once!
+Our free, brand-new teaching pack, Critical Mass offers teachers 5 lessons themed around gender, identity and nuclear issues with which to teach social issues and peace all at once!
 The pack combines CND Peace Education’s active learning focus with exciting case studies and visual materials, with the aim of using nuclear weapons examples to get students reflecting on their own identity and position in today’s divided society.
 By learning from diverse contexts and different times, students are able to get a sense of what ‘global citizenship’ means to them, informed by activities around gender, race, and marginality.

-To pre-order the new teaching pack, or to join our mailing list and stay up to date on the pack’s progress, click here.
+To order the teaching pack, or to join our mailing list and stay up to date with our work, click here.

 Suitable for Years 7-13, and adaptable to Primary level, the lessons in the pack include:

 - Strength and Security: what does it mean to be ‘strong’, how is this gendered, and how do we see this played out in nuclear negotiations?

 - Case Studies: USA and North Korea; India and Pakistan; the UN Treaty on the Prohibition of Nuclear Weapons.

 - Subject links: Government and Politics, Citizenship, PSHE/SMSC.

 - Greenham Common: investigating how language and identity can strengthen (or weaken) a movement.

 - Case Study: Greenham Common Women’s Peace Camp, UK (early 1980’s).

 - Subject Links: Drama, English Language, Sociology, History, Government and Politics, Citizenship.